codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/helm-environment-promotion.md

 If you already have [pipelines that deploy Helm releases]({{site.baseurl}}/docs/deployments/helm/using-helm-in-codefresh-pipeline/), your columns are populated automatically with information.

-For each Helm release you will get some basic details such as the chart version and the name of the release.
+For each Helm release, you will get some basic details such as the chart version and the name of the release.
 You can expand a release by clicking on the arrow button to get additional information such as the docker images and the replicas of each pod that are contained in the release.

 {% include
 image.html